EOussama/phoshare/README.md

 </p>

 ##Description
-A simple offline photo sharing application for those who don't have friends 😥 , I don't mean it in a bad way, it's just another way to say, this is a blunt experimental social app that tries to imitate Instagram, weird of me to see seeing how I never owned an Instagram account, nor have I ever installed it before.
+A simple offline photo sharing application for those who don't have friends, I don't mean it in a bad way, it's just another way to say, this is a blunt experimental social app that tries to imitate Instagram, weird of me to see seeing how I never owned an Instagram account, nor have I ever installed it before.